TESTgroup-BNL/CSVQA/README.md

 If an alternate data source uses a larger sample interval than the primary source, values will be back-filled.
 An alternate source with a shorter sample interval than the primary source may have issues (has not been tested).

+**Warning:** These scripts WILL overwrite files of the same name in the output directory.
+If an existing file is locked, it will append an integer to the end of the file name.

+**Other Notes:**
+In the future, the functions used in these scripts should be made into a proper object-oriented class.
+This would also simplify the number of variables that need to be passed around globally by letting them exist privately in the class.

+These scripts are not optimized for memory usage and should be expected to potentially use more than twice the memory as the size of the original data, possibly much more depending on resampling intervals.
+They are also not optimized for multi-threaded processing; an obvious improvement could be made by run resmapling of different intervals in parallel.

+**Known Issues:**
+- If timestamp column isn't first, resampling may fail.
+- Index column is not excluded from correlation calcs, throws a warning but doesn't affect output.

+### QA Mask

 After running Level0to1.py, the output should be manually reviewed in preparation for running Level1to2.py.
 Specifically, the QA mask file should be updated to reflect the desired changes for Level 2.

 The QA mask file contains the following flags for each data point, which will indicate the corresponding actions to take in Level1to2.py.